DevExpress-Examples/maui-collection-view/Readme.md

 * [MainPage.xaml](./CS/CollectionViewSwipe/MainPage.xaml)
 * [ViewModel.cs](./CS/CollectionViewSwipe/ViewModel.cs)

-### Load-More
+### Infinite Scrolling

 The *CollectionViewLoadMore* project demonstrates a list that is automatically updated when a user scrolls to the end.
+See the following topic for more information: [Infinite Scrolling](https://docs.devexpress.devx/MAUI/403331/collection-view/infinite-scrolling).

 ![DevExpress Mobile UI for .NET MAUI](./Images/load-more.png)